HermesBoots/holbertonschool-low_level_programming/0x07-recursion/README.md

 ## Dreams Feel Real While We're in Them.
 It's Only When We Wake Up That We Realize Something Was Actually Strange
 Getting a string's length using recursion.

+## You Mustn't Be Afraid to Dream a Little Bigger, Darling
+Getting a factorial.